etothepii4/satisfactory-file-parser/README.md

 `yarn add @etothepii/satisfactory-file-parser`

 # Bug Reports or Feedback
-You can always raise an issue on the linked [github project](https://github.com/etothepii4/satisfactory-file-parser) or hit me up on the satisfactory discord `etothepii`.
+You can always raise an issue on the linked [github project](https://github.com/etothepii4/satisfactory-file-parser) or hit me up in discord  [`etothepii`](https://discordapp.com/users/268751901212803074).

 # Mod Support ✅
 By Default, most Mods just reuse Properties and Structs of the base game.